 Repeat the above process and continue searching for keywords and adding them to your list until you have built a large a list of keywords …

 You can build as large a list of keywords as you want to.
 Once you have added enough keywords to your list, save your text file.
 You will use this text file in the next step …

 (We’ll use this list to find keyword rich domain names)

 How To Quickly Find Domains With Relevant Keywords That Are Still Available – Step 2

 Now that we have our list of keywords, the next step is to see if any of these keyword phrases are available for registering as a domain name.

 To do this search quickly, go to the GoDaddy website …

 Select the ‘Domains’ tab and click on Find a Domain > Bulk Domain Search to access GoDaddy’s Bulk Domain Name Search tool …

 (Bulk Domain Search Tool)

-(GoDaddy – Bulk Registration Tool)
+(GoDaddy – Bulk Registration Feature)